 Airline Announces January Loss, Accepts Negotiator’s Proposals

-MIAMI (AP) _ Eastern Airlines said Wednesday that it expects a net loss of more than $30 million for January and blamed most of it on workers’ demands that they be paid $23 million that had been cut from their wages a year ago.
+MIAMI (AP) _ Eastern Airlines said Wednesday it expects a net loss of more than $30 million for January and blamed most of it on workers’ demands that they be paid $23 million, which had been cut from their wages a year ago.

-Meanwhile, the air carrier continued meeting with representatives of its three unions and announced that it would accept a labor consultant’s recommendations for settling the contract disputes.
+The airline, in technical default of $2.5 billion in debts, also continued meeting with representatives of its three unions and announced it would accept a labor consultant’s recommendations for settling the contract disputes.

-The recommendations, released by Eastern on Wednesday, were made by William J. Usery, a former U.S. secretary of labor hired by the airline, and call for graduated pay increases for the members of all three unions and non-contract employees.
+The recommendations, released by Eastern on Wednesday, were made by William J. Usery, a former U.S. secretary of labor hired by the airline, and call for graduated pay increases for union and non-union employees.

-The increases, ranging from 11 percent to 131/2 percent, would begin with a 5 percent pay hike on Feb.
-1, 1985, and based on Dec.
-31, 1984, salary levels.
-In addition, Usery suggested programs for increasing productivity.
+The increases, ranging from 11 percent to 131/2 percent, would begin with a 5 percent pay hike over Dec.
+31, 1984, salary levels and be retroactive to last Friday.

-He called on the airline and its unions, which represent about 22,000 of the company’s 38,000 workers, to agree on new contracts by midnight Thursday.
+Usery also suggested programs for increasing productivity and asked the airline and the unions, which represent about 22,000 of the company’s 38,000 workers, to agree on new contracts by midnight Thursday.

-Explaining the anticipated January loss, Eastern’s senior vice president for finance, Wayne Yeoman, said, ″We have continually told our employees that we could not afford to reinstate these wages without it having a negative effect on the airline’s bottom line.
-It should be obvious that we cannot so significantly increase our expense base and be profitable.″
+Explaining the anticipated January loss, Eastern’s senior vice president for finance, Wayne Yeoman, said, ″We have continually told our employees that we could not afford to reinstate these wages without it having a negative effect on the airline’s bottom line.″

-The airline said January’s loss would almost equal the company’s entire 1984 loss of $37.9 million.
-It said most of last month’s loss could be attributed to the nearly $23 million paid to employees when it restored pay that had been cut in a 1984 concession and stock-investment program.
+The airline said January’s loss would almost equal Eastern’s entire 1984 loss of $37.9 million, and attributed most of it to the nearly $23 million paid to employees when it restored pay that had been cut in a 1984 concession and stock-investment program.

-Eastern’s lenders had agreed to a business plan for 1985 that included a continuation of the wage and productivity concessions.
+Eastern’s lenders had agreed to a business plan for 1985 that included a continuation of the concessions.
 But that was contingent on worker approval - which lenders gave the carrier until midnight Jan.
 31 to secure.
-When contract talks failed to produce agreement, Eastern went into technical default on $2.5 billion in loan and leasing agreements.
+When talks failed to produce the agreement, Eastern went into technical default on $2.5 billion in loan and leasing agreements.

-Usery’s four-page proposal also called for cutting benefit programs, such as health, life insurance and retirement, by $50 million a year for all airline employees.
+Usery’s proposal also called for cutting benefits, such as health, life insurance and retirement, by $50 million a year for all employees.

-The airline, for its part, agreed to put in place, subject to stockholder approval, a 1985 profit-sharing plan in which ″all profits above $90 million will be given to employees″ until they are returned to the pre-1984 wage levels.
+For its part, Eastern agreed, subject to stockholder approval, to a 1985 profit-sharing plan in which ″all profits above $90 million will be given to employees″ until they are returned to the pre-1984 wage levels.

-Airline management and union representatives returned to the bargaining table Wednesday to discuss the recommendations after a weekend of inactivity.
+Airline and union representatives returned to the bargaining table Wednesday to discuss the recommendations.
 The proposals were presented to the unions Tuesday and to employees Wednesday morning, airline spokesman Mark Wegel said.